nus-cs2113-AY2122S1/ip/docs/README.md

 task like todo, event and deadline which can be displayed to the user.

 ## Setting up
-- The text-art folder that contains all the text-art needs to be included in the JAR directory.
+- The "text-art" folder that contains all the text-art needs to be included in the JAR directory.
-- data/duke.txt will be created in the JAR directory if it does not exist and the duke.txt must be kept empty.
+- data/duke.txt will be created in the JAR directory if it does not exist and the duke.txt must be kept empty (unless it is of the correct format - generated from this app).

 ## Features